 With that being said, there are several factors to consider before leaving your betta fish unattended and without fish food for any length of time, and this blog post will look at those factors and provide tips on how to feed your betta while you are away!

 Make sure to check out our Betta Fish Care Guide And Species Overview.

 How Long Can Betta Fish Go Without Food (5 Factors To Think About)

 If you are considering leaving your betta for a period of time, they should be fine without food for up to 14 days, but there are some important things to think about, other than just feeding them no matter how many days.

 Below are 5 of the main factors to consider:

 Betta fish can grow up to around 12cm, and they require a tank size of at least 40 liters – however, the bigger your betta’s tank is, the better.
-If you’re going away for a week or two, then make sure that the tank is not too cramped an environment, especially with other inhabitants.
+If you’re going away for a week or two, make sure that the tank is not too cramped, especially with other inhabitants.

 Your betta fish can survive in the right environment by tapping on fat reserves when it needs to, but stress levels need to be kept to a minimum for the body to function at its best.
 If you are going to leave them for extended periods and regularly, it may be best to invest in a bigger tank.

 - Temperature Of The Water